What is Responsible Gambling?

 Responsible gambling can also help you enjoy your playing experience more.
 Imagine spending more than you planned to because you didn’t know how to make a wager.
 Not very much fun, right?
 But if you learn how the games work, understand the odds of winning and have realistic expectations about winning, you might find that you’ll have a better time.

-iGaming Ontario’s Role in Responsible Gambling
+What is iGaming Ontario’s Role in Responsible Gambling?

-Through our contractual agreements with operators, iGaming Ontario requires Operators to:
+iGaming Ontario requires Operators to:

 1

-Successfully achieve and maintain responsible gambling accreditation through the Responsible Gambling Council’s RG Check program to ensure a high standard of responsible gambling programming
+Successfully achieve and maintain responsible gambling accreditation through the Responsible Gambling Council’s RG Check program to ensure a high standard of responsible gambling programming.

 2

-Run problem gambling prevention and responsible gambling campaigns with a goal of achieving a balance between responsible gambling advertising and promotional marketing
+Run problem gambling prevention and responsible gambling campaigns with a goal of achieving a balance between responsible gambling advertising and promotional marketing.

 3